celestiaorg/celestia-app/docs/spec/nmt-wrapper.md

 # Namespaced Merkle Tree Wrapper
 ## Abstract
 In Celestia, block transactions are grouped into identical-size shares and arranged in a `k` by `k` matrix, called [original data square](https://github.com/celestiaorg/celestia-app/blob/specs-staging/specs/src/specs/data_structures.md#arranging-available-data-into-shares).
-The rows and columns of the original data square is then extended using 2D Reed-Solomon coding scheme.
+The rows and columns of the original data square are then extended using a 2D Reed-Solomon coding scheme.
-The extended version is called extended data square, that is a `2k` by `2k` square consisting of `4` quadrants namely, `Q0`, `Q1`, `Q2`, and `Q3`.
+The [extended version](https://github.com/celestiaorg/celestia-app/blob/specs-staging/specs/src/specs/data_structures.md#2d-reed-solomon-encoding-scheme) is called extended data square, that is a `2k` by `2k` square consisting of `4` quadrants namely, `Q0`, `Q1`, `Q2`, and `Q3`.
 Figure 1 provides an illustration of a sample data square and its extended version.
 `Q0` corresponds to the original data square.
 `Q1` and `Q2` represent the horizontal and vertical extensions of `Q0`, respectively.